-The school year has officially started, and your Deacs have a new home in their residence halls.
+We’re in the third week of school, and this week’s theme is about Students and Community.
+Your Deacs are making a new home in their residential communities.
 Here are some tips on how your Deacs can make the most of their residential experience.

 Communication, diplomacy, and compromise are critical for positive roommate relations.
 My guess is most of our students have not shared a room with a sibling before, so suddenly having to share your living space can take getting used to.
 Roommates were encouraged to complete the Roommate Agreement at the start of school, and that outlines the things each roommate agrees to do for the good of roommate harmony.
 They can be as specific as they want to be: What are study hours?
 What time is lights out?
 Is it OK to borrow clothes?
 Is it OK to eat the other person’s food? etc.